30-Day Money Back Guarantee

 Probiotics are live beneficial bacteria and yeasts that add to your existing microbial community.
 Quality formulas list specific strains like Lactobacillus acidophilus or Bifidobacterium longum rather than just genus names.

 CFU (colony-forming units) indicates the number of viable microorganisms per serving.
-Effective daily formulas typically contain tens of billions of CFUs across multiple strains, providing diverse microbial support rather than relying on a single bacterial type.
+Many daily formulas contain tens of billions of CFUs across multiple strains, to help support microbial diversity rather than relying on a single bacterial type.
 For more on how to choose the right strains and CFU counts, see this in-depth guide on probiotics best.

 What are postbiotics?

 Postbiotics are beneficial compounds produced when probiotics metabolize prebiotics.
-These include short-chain fatty acids like butyrate, beneficial peptides, and cell wall fragments that support gut barrier integrity and healthy immune system communication.
+These include short-chain fatty acids like butyrate, beneficial peptides, and cell wall fragments that help support normal gut barrier function and help support normal immune system activity.

 Unlike probiotics, postbiotics don't require refrigeration or special handling since they're already produced and stable.
-This makes them a convenient addition to comprehensive gut health formulas.
+This makes them a convenient addition to combined gut health formulas.

 What Is a 3‑in‑1 Prebiotic Probiotic Postbiotic Supplement?
 (Label Decoded)